waggle-sensor/sage-website/science/recent/DynamicDataCollection.md

 * If this job is being run sparsely in time, it may miss a deer sighting entirely, or to only run the job once during a sighting when it may be possible to run it multiple times.
 * On the other hand, the job cannot be run at all times, either because other scientific applications have reserved time on the SAGE node, or because resources like power are scarce and have to be appropriately rationed.

+### Our work
-All of these problems are not unique to our hypothetical deer-related application, but apply to a wide variety of tasks submitted to SAGE.
+All of the above problems are not unique to our hypothetical deer-related application, but apply to a wide variety of tasks submitted to SAGE.
 Hence, we devise a **framework for dynamic data-collection strategies for AI applications on the edge**.
 Our framework must have the following two properties:
 * **Generality:** There should be no application-specific dependencies in our framework, so that it has broad applicability for future jobs.
 * **Edge-Implementability:** The strategies that our framework covers should only have to rely on local decision-making, to ensure prompt reactions to the dynamic environment.